ilinic/Inventory-mini/README.md

 1. List products quantity with field sort
 2. List history of changes (user, date, delta, etc.)
 3. Click on product# to generate QR code for printing
-4. To update product list - just edit products.csv file on hosting and refresh products page - red message will appear
+4. To update product list - just edit products.csv file on hosting and refresh products page - red "products updated" string will appear
-5. To update user list - just edit users.csv file on hosting and refresh products page - red "users updated" or "products updated" string will appear on the page
+5. To update user list - just edit users.csv file on hosting and refresh products page - red "users updated" string will appear on the page

 IMPORTANT:
 User ids or product ids (product#) are ALPHANUMERIC + "_" + "-" for greater flexibility.